 To recap, when writing WordPress Excerpts try to be, as much as possible:

-A default WordPress setup offers one tool to manage excerpts: the Excerpt box.
-If you are serious about excerpts, you need more.
-Fortunately, even though the WordPress Excerpt is underappreciated, there are quite a few good plugins for managing excerpts.
+A default WordPress setup offers one simple tool to manage excerpts: the Excerpt box.
+If you have lots of content and you write excerpts often, it helps having something better.
+Fortunately, there are quite a few good plugins for managing excerpts.
 Part 5 suggests a couple that generate META descriptions from excerpts, while the Links at the end include a couple more.

-This part looks at one plugin for excerpts that, in my estimation, offers the most general usefulness:
+This part looks at one plugin for excerpts that I think offers the most general usefulness: WordPress Excerpt Editor

 - Add and edit excerpts quickly